doeixd/effectively/docs/why-effectively.md

   }
 );

 // 3.
-Use Enhancers and `pipe` to declaratively add behavior.
+Use Enhancers and composition to declaratively add behavior.
-// The result is a new, more powerful Task (a "Workflow"). export const resilientFetchUser = pipe( fetchUserTask, withRetry({
+// The result is a new, more powerful Task (a "Workflow"). export const resilientFetchUser = withRetry(fetchUserTask, {
   attempts: 3,
   backoff: 'exponential',
   // Only retry on network errors, not "User not found".
-    shouldRetry: (error) => error instanceof NetworkError, })
+  shouldRetry: (error) => error instanceof NetworkError, });
-);
 ```

 This version is superior in every way: